studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 ## Physical Disability

-Physical disability involves a number of serious, mostly lifelong disabilities, which restrict the person in particular in his/her motor abilities.
+Physical disability involves several serious, mostly lifelong disabilities, which restrict the person in particular in his/her motor abilities.
 The most common manifestations are:

-- damage of central nervous system
+- Damage to the central nervous system
   - Paraplegia
   - Central motoric movement disorder as a result of accidents or insults
   - Multiple sclerosis
   - Spina bifida
   - Parkinson’s disease
   - Cerebral Palsy
-- Damage of skeletal system
+- Damage to the skeletal system
   - Deformation of the spine (scoliosis, lordosis, kyphosis)
   - Osteogenesis imperfecta (brittle bone disease)
   - Joint malformations (luxation)
-  - Malformation of skeletal system
+  - Malformation of the skeletal system
-    - dysmelia (disorders of extremities development)
+    - Dysmelia (disorders of extremities development)
-    - cleft formation of hand or foot (e.g. clubfoot)
+    - Cleft formation of hand or foot (e.g. clubfoot)
 - Amputations
 - Muscle disorders (muscular atrophy, muscular dystrophy)
 - Inflammatory conditions of bones and joints (arthritis)

 A physical disability is not a static situation.
 It can be, as mentioned before, inherited but also acquired through accidents or diseases.
-Through medical treatment or medical aids and appliances the disability can be cured or moderated.
+Through medical treatment or medical aids and appliances, the disability can be cured or moderated.
 Thus, disability is always a complex process of causes and consequences, direct effects, individual destinies, and social consequences [@fürstler:2000].
 In the following, two common forms of physical disabilities will be introduced in more detail: paraplegia/spinal cord injury and cerebral palsy: